 Ethiopia’s currency is the Birr.
 It’s divided into 100 cents in one, five, 10, 25 and 50 cent coins as well as a one Birr coin, and there are one, five, 10, 50 and 100 Birr notes.

 Ethnological Museum.
 Set within Haile Selassie’s former palace and surrounded by the beautiful gardens and fountains of Addis Ababa University’s main campus is the enthralling Ethnological Museum – it’s easily one of the finest museums in Africa.

 Yekatit 12 Monument.
 Rising dramatically from the roundabout Siddist Kilo is this moving monument to the thousands of innocent Ethiopians killed by the Italians as retribution for the attempt on Viceroy Graziani’s life on 19 February 1937.
 ‘Yekatit 12’ is a date in the Ethiopian calendar roughly equivalent to 19 February.

 Tomoca.
 Coffee is serious business at this great old Italian cafe in Piazza.
-The beans are roasted on and Tomoca serves what’s likely the capital’s best coffee.
+The beans are roasted on site, and Tomoca serves what’s likely the capital’s best coffee.
 If that isn’t enough, it’s also dripping in 1920s atmosphere.
 Beans are also sold by the half-kilo.

 St George Cathedral & Museum.
 Commissioned by Emperor Menelik II to commemorate his stunning 1896 defeat of the Italians in Adwa, and dedicated to St George (Ethiopia’s patron saint), whose icon was carried into the battle, this Piazza cathedral was completed in 1911 with the help of Greek, Armenian and Indian artists.
 Empress Zewditu (in 1916) and Emperor Haile Selassie (in 1930) were both crowned here.